International Shipping FAQ

 International Package Tracking

-You can use this number on your local post website to get more accurate tracking details.
-However, the number often will not work until the item is actually physically received in the destination country.
+You can use this number on your country’s local post website to access more accurate tracking details.
+However, the number will not work until the item is actually physically received in the destination country.
 Sometimes the transit process from the USA to the destination country can entail a few weeks of relatively little tracking visibility.
 This is more common during busier time periods or countries with less international mail volume.
-As an example, when we ship to Malta, we always see a slower process here than when we ship to Italy, even though they are right next to each other.
-Simply because Malta has lower mail volume than Italy and because trucking over land is faster/easier/cheaper than transport from European sort centers to an island like Malta.
+For example, even though Malta and Italy are located near each other, we always see slower shipping times to Malta than we do with packages to Italy.
+This time discrepancy is simply because Malta has lower mail volume than Italy and because trucking over land is faster/easier/cheaper than transport from European sort centers to an island like Malta.

 - ORDER INFORMATION RECEIVED: Happens at the time the label is generated.

 - PACKAGE RECEIVED FOR PROCESSING: Happens when the package arrives at the processing warehouse.
 This can take anywhere from several hours to several days from the time you get your email.
 It all depends on how your shipment syncs with our pickups.

 - PACKAGE PROCESSED: Depending on how busy processing centers are, this usually happens several hours or days after arriving at the distribution center.

 - PACKAGE ARRIVED AT/DEPARTED INTERNATIONAL CARRIER (USA): Typically this happens 1-3 days after it’s marked Processed.

 After those first four is when things become quite different from country to country.
 In many instances, tracking will proceed something like this, after the above four statuses occur: